pedrovinicio/service-health-monitor/healthmonitor-front/README.md

 # Service health monitoring app

 Keep up to date on your services's health.
-Add a url and to see if a service is UP or DOWN.
+Add a service to see if it is UP or DOWN.
+A service that is UP is represented by a GREEN box while a DOWN service is represented by a RED box.
+You can later remove or edit the added service.

 ## How to configure